Newport Beach in Orange County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1906.

 Location.
-33° 36.489′ N, 117° 53.395′ W. Marker is in Newport Beach, California, in Orange County.
-Marker is at the intersection of Marine Avenue and North Bay Front, on the right when traveling south on Marine Avenue.
+Marker has been permanently removed.
+It was located near 33° 36.489′ N, 117° 53.395′ W. Marker was in Newport Beach, California, in Orange County.
+It was at the intersection of Marine Avenue and North Bay Front, on the right when traveling south on Marine Avenue.
 Touch for map.
-Marker is at or near this postal address: 327 Marine Avenue, Newport Beach CA 92662, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 327 Marine Avenue, Newport Beach CA 92662, United States of America.